IxeYgrek/BeamMP-Web-Interface/README.md

 **Most operations require root access.
 It is therefore preferable to follow all the steps as a “root” user.**

-**commands and lines to be added to files must not contain the $ at the beginning of the line.**

 ### 1 - Retrieve and upload files to the Web server

 Click on the green “<> Code” button at the top of this page, then on “Download ZIP”.